 Most TVs with local dimming are edge-lit.
-On these the LED lights sit around the edges of the screen instead of behind it.
+As the name suggests, the LED lights sit around the edges of the screen instead of behind it.

-This requires fewer LEDs than backlit models – which means the TVs can be thinner and more energy-efficient to run.
+They need fewer LEDs than back-lit or full-array models – so they’re thinner and more energy-efficient to run.

-To discover more information, see our article – What is HDR TV?
+Find out more - What is HDR TV?

-With both types of local dimming you’ll get brighter whites and deep blacks when you’re watching telly.
-It’s pricier, but a full-array backlit TV generally offers a more impressive picture.
+It’s pricier but a full-array TV generally offers a more impressive picture.

-However, TV makers are improving edge-lit displays – incorporating more local dimming zones so you get a similar effect to backlighting, while keeping the slim design.
+But TV manufacturers are improving edge-lit displays – incorporating more local dimming zones so you get a similar effect while keeping the slim design.

 If you’re looking for high picture quality at an affordable price and in a slim, lightweight design – then edge-lit TV is probably the right choice for you.